Please Select Region Relevant to you:

 The security and confidentiality of personal data about you is our priority.
 We protect this information by maintaining physical, electronic, and procedural safeguards in order to prevent data from being accidentally or unlawfully destroyed, lost, altered or accessed or otherwise used in an unlawful manner We train our employees in the proper handling of personal data.
 When we use other companies to provide services for us, we require them to protect the confidentiality of personal data they receive.
 We only allow our service providers to handle your personal data if we are satisfied they take appropriate measures to protect your personal data, in accordance with data protection law.
 We also impose contractual obligations on service providers relating to ensure they can only use your personal data to provide services to us and to you.

 We store your data in secure cloud based applications as well as in hard copy and in local drives.
 We may transfer personal data about you to our clients or Capstone Hill Search affiliates outside of your home country.
-We share personal data between our offices and staff in the UK, the United States under the Privacy Shield, Monaco and Australia for the purposes of job placement and for own quality assurance and audit purposes.
+We share personal data between our offices and staff in the UK, the United States, Monaco and Australia for the purposes of job placement and for own quality assurance and audit purposes.
 We may also send your personal data, such as your CV to clients based in other countries outside of the EEA, including those in Africa, the Middle East and Canada, where this is appropriate to your application and where you ask us to do so.

 Where your personal data is physically stored in computer servers within, or transferred to, a destination outside of the EEA, we will ensure that the data is protected in compliance with data protection law and other applicable law.